Tax Reform Probably Won’t Produce The Growth Many Say It Will

 Productivity is much harder as economists simply don’t know what makes this critically important variable speed up or slow down.
 But in the long-term, it’s a good bet that investment in physical and human capital will help.
 As noted, the government can’t dictate private sector actions in this space, but it can make those investments itself, through productive public infrastructure such as transportation, water systems, air travel, ports and education, starting with preschool.

-The tax bill that was just passed is only going to stimulate growth in the economy.
+The tax bill that was just passed is only going to simulate growth in the economy.
 A corporation is allowed to report higher earnings and profits based upon its expected expenses.
 So by cutting the corporate tax rate and by passing accelerated and bonus depreciation, the earnings and profits per share for these companies is automatically going to go up.
 They only have an incentive to invest in capital assets, that is, assets purchased and used for that company’s business.
 That isn’t hiring people.
 It’s not going to create jobs.
 It just encourages them to buy more stuff because they can expense it in a shorter amount of time.
 So it’s going to look like the economy is growing, but it’s really just cooking the books.
 It’s just accounting principles.
 There will be no economic benefit to these tax cuts and I’m really upset.

 Hofbauer is highlighting how the investment in physical and human capital will not be there as a result of these tax cuts that Bernstein says is necessary for productivity growth.
 In other words, quoting ex-American Airlines CEO Robert Crandall, tax reform is a joke on the middle class.